dfranx/SHADERed/README.md

 # SHADERed

 SHADERed is a lightweight tool for creating and testing **HLSL and GLSL shaders**.
-It is easy to use, open source, cross-platform (runs on Windows, Linux and soon macOS - HLSL shaders work on every OS too) and frequently updated with new features.
+It is easy to use, open source, cross-platform (runs on Windows & Linux - HLSL shaders work on both OS) and frequently updated with new features.

 <img src="./Screenshots/IMG2.png"/>